MiddleSchoolStudent/BotBrowser/README.md

 ## 🎯 Proven Effectiveness

+⚠️ **Disclaimer**

+These test scripts are provided for educational purposes and to demonstrate the capabilities of BotBrowser.
+They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse of these tests or the tool—such as violating website terms of service or engaging in unlawful activities-is strictly prohibited.**

 ### 🧪 Code and Video Test Results

 BotBrowser has been extensively tested against leading antibot systems.
 Below are detailed test results and video demonstrations:

-⚠️ **Disclaimer**:

-These test scripts are provided for educational purposes and to demonstrate the capabilities of BotBrowser.
-They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse of these tests or the tool—such as violating website terms of service or engaging in unlawful activities-is strictly prohibited.**

 | Service & Scripts                                                  | Test Results                                                                                                                                                                                                                                                                       |